Caitlin Clark: 2025

+While traveling with the Fever for their July 22 away game versus New York, Clark met with specialists there for further evaluation into her soft tissue injuries.
+On July 24, the Fever announced that "no additional injuries or damage were discovered" from this evaluation, but her timeline for return to play had not been determined.
+Clark announced on September 4 via her personal social media accounts that she would not return to play for the 2025 season.

 National team career

+Junior national team

 Clark represented the United States at the 2017 FIBA Under-16 Women's Americas Championship in Buenos Aires, Argentina.
 She came off the bench and averaged 8.8 points per game, helping her team achieve a 5–0 record and win the gold medal.
 Clark played at the 2019 FIBA Under-19 Women's Basketball World Cup in Bangkok, Thailand.
 In seven games, she averaged 5.3 points per game and won another gold medal, as her team finished with a 7–0 record.
 Clark competed at the 2021 FIBA Under-19 Women's Basketball World Cup in Debrecen, Hungary and led the United States to the gold medal.
-She averaged a team-high 14.3 points, 5.6 assists and 5.3 rebounds per game, was named Most Valuable Player and made the All-Tournament Team.
+She averaged a team-high 14.3 points, 5.6 assists, and 5.3 rebounds per game, was named Most Valuable Player, and made the All-Tournament Team.

+Senior national team

+In March 2024, Clark was one of 14 players, and the only college player, to receive an invitation from the United States national team to the final training camp for the 2024 Summer Olympics.
+However, she was unable to attend the camp because she was playing in the 2024 NCAA tournament that same week.
+Clark was not named to the final roster, a decision that faced scrutiny due to her popularity.
+The Olympic selection committee stated their criteria for selecting players included "adaptability to the international game" and experience playing with the senior national team which ultimately contributed to their decision to exclude Clark from the final roster.